core-wg/attacks-on-coap/draft-ietf-core-attacks-on-coap.md

 ##  The Selective Blocking Attack

-An on-path attacker can block the delivery of selective of requests or responses while letting through others.
+An on-path attacker can block the delivery of selectively chosen requests or responses while letting through others.
 The selective blocking attack is not specific to CoAP but is especially important to consider for actuators and is an important building block for the other CoAP specific attacks described in the document